-For more than 10 years, Peter Devlin has advised clients in connection with complex financing transactions and day-to-day disclosure and corporate governance matters.
+For more than 10 years, Peter Devlin has advised clients in connection with transformative financing transactions and day-to-day disclosure and corporate governance matters.

 Peter advises companies and financial institutions across a wide range of public and private securities offerings, including initial public offerings and other equity offerings (both primary and secondary); investment-grade, convertible, and high yield debt offerings; and exchange offers, tender offers, and consent solicitations.
 He has significant experience advising domestic and international clients on securities laws, corporate governance matters, SEC reporting requirements, and stock exchange rules and regulations.
 Peter often counsels emerging companies on the legal and practical aspects of the U.S. public offering process.

-Peter has worked with many different types of issuers, including multinational corporations, middle market companies, and portfolio companies of private equity firms, and on transactions across many different industries, including financial services, biotechnology, insurance, fintech, transportation, shipping, consumer products, telecommunications, and education.
+Peter has worked with many types of issuers, ranging from emerging companies to multinational corporations, on transactions across many different industries, including agricultural technology, biotechnology, financial technology, financial services, insurance, transportation, shipping, consumer products, telecommunications, and education.